 What software and hardware do I need for web-based courses?

-Students must have a computer with independent internet connectivity (software requirements and dependent on the course format)
+Students must have a computer with high-speed internet connectivity (software requirements and dependent on the course format.
+See more in the Technology section above.)

 How do I gain access to the web-based class?